udacity/CarND-MPC-Project/README.md

 ## Tips

-1. It's recommended to test the MPC on basic examples to see if your implementation behaves as desired.
+1. The MPC is recommended to be tested on basic examples to see if implementation behaves as desired.
 One possible example is the vehicle starting offset of a straight line (reference).
-If the MPC implementation is correct, after some number of timesteps
+If the MPC implementation is correct, it will find and track the reference line after some number of timesteps(not too many).
-(not too many) it should find and track the reference line.
 2. The `lake_track_waypoints.csv` file has the waypoints of the lake track.
 You could use this to fit polynomials and points and see of how well your model tracks curve.
 NOTE: This file might be not completely in sync with the simulator so your solution should NOT depend on it.
 3. For visualization this C++ [matplotlib wrapper](https://github.com/lava/matplotlib-cpp) could be helpful.)
 4. Tips for setting up your environment are available [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)